groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/java/pdf.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Compare PDF files easily using the Comparison Java API"
+head_title: "Use the Comparison API along with Java to compare PDF documents."
-head_description: "Utilize the Comparison Java API in J2EE and J2SE applications to compare PDF files.
-Analyze differences in content, text, style, images, and document formats, and generate a comprehensive summary."
+head_description: "The GroupDocs.Comparison Java API creates detailed reports for PDF documents in applications that support J2EE and J2SE."

 ############################# Header ############################
-title: "PDFs Comparison for Java applications"
+title: "Comparing PDF documents using Java applications"
-description: ".NET documents comparing API for getting and display info about any distinctions in PDF files at applications based on C#, ASP.NET, VB.NET & .NET Core.
-Enjoy getting detailed reports quickly and easily."
+description: "The GroupDocs.Comparison Java API provides detailed comparison reports for PDF documents in various kinds of applications that use J2EE or J2SE."
-subtitle: "Document comparing solution"
+subtitle: "A tool that compares documents"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Free Maven download"
+    - title: "Free download from Maven"
       link: "https://releases.groupdocs.com/comparison/java/"

 ############################# About ############################
 about:
     enable: true
-    title: "Discover GroupDocs.Comparison for Java API"
+    title: "Find out GroupDocs.Comparison for Java API advantages"
     link: "/comparison/java/"
     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400